IretiFasere/Test-Repo1/README.md

 # TestRepo
 LectureWeek5
-New to Git Hub.
 Hope to learn more here.
-My Data Science profile says it.
-Newbie.